 Ultimately, many of these institutions will simply opt to sell or merge with a larger entity as the cost of compliance continues to increase past the point of economic sustainability.

 IBAT will continue working with the Independent Community Bankers of America (ICBA) and other interested parties to generate support for the “Plan for Prosperity,” a multi-faceted menu of community bank focused regulatory burden relief initiatives.
-We are clearly disappointed that significant progress was unattainable in the 113th Congress, but anticipate that a number of bills have been introduced to bring much needed reason to the community bank regulatory environment, and urge your support of these important initiatives.
-Included among these is the CLEAR Relief Act (H.R.
-1750/S. 1349) which brings some reason to in-portfolio mortgage lending, an area especially impacted by recent Congressional and regulatory actions.
+We are clearly disappointed that significant progress was unattainable in the 113th Congress, but anticipate that a number of bills will be re-introduced soon to bring much needed reason to the community bank regulatory environment, and urge your support of these important initiatives.
+Included among these will be several initiatives to bring some reason to in-portfolio mortgage lending, an area especially impacted by recent Congressional and regulatory actions.

 IBAT has long advocated a “bifurcated” industry, and we are hopeful that these initiatives will benefit “stick to the basics” community banks, and the customers and communities they serve.
 Implementation of a “two-tiered” regulatory system is critical for the ultimate survival of this important sector of the financial services industry.
 We are absolutely committed to ensuring a viable future for the community banking industry, and look forward to working with those who share in this passion.

 Nontraditional credit unions acting like banks, but not paying income taxes, disadvantages community banks.

 The unbridled expansion of community and multiple common bond credit unions is of tremendous concern to IBAT.
 These tax exempt de facto banks are competing head-on with community banks, but with neither commensurate regulatory oversight nor the tax burden shouldered by our members.
-We find the current iteration of their longstanding legislative initiative (H.R.
-688), which grants these tax-free institutions additional commercial lending authority, to be wholly unacceptable.
-Further, their efforts to access outside capital markets through H.R.
-719 are a further attempt to continue to enjoy freedom from both the taxation and regulatory oversight endured by the commercial banking sector.
+We fully expect a resurrection of their longstanding legislative initiative (H.R.
+688 in the 113th Congress), which grants these tax-free institutions additional commercial lending authority, to be wholly unacceptable.
+Further, their efforts to access outside capital markets (H.R.
+719 in the 113th Congress) are a further attempt to continue to enjoy freedom from both the taxation and regulatory oversight endured by the commercial banking sector.